Vintage - wrought iron candlesticks and silver-plated leaves

 Description

 Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
+Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Toward the end of the century, these styles transition into pseudo-classicism, Renaissance, and Baroque styles.

-Empire-style furniture and accessories date from the late 18th to early 19th century.
-Everything was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.
+Furniture and accessories in the Empire style date from the period between the late 18th and early 19th centuries.
+Everything was influenced by Napoleon's reign, which imposed significant similarities and references to Roman and Greek ornamentation.

 The most important aspect of stylish antique furniture is originality.
-Ultimately, this is crucial for buyers, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+And this ultimately matters to the buyer, as the market is flooded with many forgeries.
+Luxury Products provides a certificate confirming the product's authenticity and compliance with the description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details